Astro.js & Docker: Deploy Your Site on a VPS (Static & Dynamic)

 npm run dev

-• src/pages/: This is where your pages live.
-Each .astro, .md, or .html file here becomes a route on your website. index.astro becomes /, about.astro becomes /about.
+• src/pages/: Every .astro file here becomes a route. index.astro becomes /, about.astro becomes /about.

 • src/layouts/: Reusable page structures.
-A typical layout (BaseLayout.astro) contains the basic HTML structure (<html>, <head>, <body>), perhaps a header and footer, and a <slot />.
+A typical layout (BaseLayout.astro) contains the HTML skeleton with a <slot /> that each using page fills.

 ---